Indian Police Arrest Several Kashmiris In IOK - UrduPoint

 Indian Police Arrest Several Kashmiris In IOK

-In Indian Occupied Kashmir, occupational forces arrested several Kashmiris from different areas of the territory
+In Indian occupied Kashmir, Indian forces arrested several Kashmiris in different areas of the territory

-ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Apr, 2020 ) :In Indian Occupied Kashmir, occupational forces arrested several Kashmiris from different areas of the territory.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Apr, 2020 ) :In Indian occupied Kashmir, Indian forces arrested several Kashmiris in different areas of the territory.

-According to the Kashmir Media Service, the forces during cordon and search operations arrested two youth in Wachi area of Shopian district on Monday.
+According to Kashmir Media Service, the forces during cordon and search operations arrested two youth in Wachi area of Shopian district.

 Indian police arrested several shopkeepers including Bashir Ahmad Gania, Mansoor Ahmad Ganie and Ghulam Qadir Sheikh in Srinagar and Ganderbal districts.